 How will it affect me?

-If you are a first time parent then you should consider purchasing seats that meet the new R129 i-Size regulation.
-Seats adhering to the R129 Regulation are tested more rigorously than those with R44 labels, so definitely worth considering.
-If they are R129 approved, they will display 'i-Size' on the label
+If you're a first time parent, it may be a good idea to purchase seats that meet the new R129 i-Size regulation.
+Seats adhering to the R129 Regulation are tested more rigorously than those with R44 labels, so they're definitely worth considering.
+If they are R129 approved, they'll display 'i-Size' on the label.

-The government states that these height-based i-Size seats must be rear-facing until your child is 15 months old; after 15 months, your child can use a forward-facing seat.
+states these height-based i-Size seats must be rear-facing until your child is 15 months old.
+After 15 months, your child can use a forward-facing seat.
 Bear in mind that not all cars are currently compatible with i-Size seats, so before you buy anything new, check the car seat manufacturer's compatibility list.

 How will it affect my child?